 FetchResponse

-A type representing a typed fetch response, which inherits from the native Response.
+A class representing a typed fetch response, which inherits from the native Response.

 On top of the properties available in native responses, FetchResponse instances have a reference to the originating